novactkd/my-repo/README.md

 # my-repo
-this is about my information and biography
+this is about my information and biography. i am learning devops and currently learning how to use git hub